bython17/cwm-downloader/README.md

 **Download a course from a specific point on wards** To do that just specifiy the point you want to start and don't specifiy the ` --only` flag.

-There are a few more commands to customize so to do those just run
+There are a few more commands to play around with just check em out using

 ```
 cwm-downloader --help
 ```

-For the main help message and
+And you can also see the help message for the download subcommand

 ```
 cwm-downloader download --help
 ```

-To customize the download

 ### Making the command global

-If you are tired of going to the project directory every time you want to download a course then you can make it global by installing it using pip.
+If you are tired of going to the project directory every time and download the courses (you should be unless you are a psycho) then you can make it global by installing it using pip.

 Navigate to the projects root directory for the last time and run